asift91/Manual_Migration/option1.md

         -   In the left panel, select the Instances.
         -   Navigate to the running instance and find the Private IP associated to it in the Overview section.

-    -   To login into Virtual Machine Scaleset, login to Controller VM and run the set of commands.
+    -   To login into Virtual Machine Scaleset, login to Controller Virtual Machine and run the set of commands.
         ```
         sudo -s
         sudo ssh azureadmin@172.31.X.X